MicrosoftDocs/dynamics-365-project-operations/articles/project-management/define-project-calendars.md

 2. Select **New**, and enter a name, description, and template resource.

 > [!NOTE]
 > When a resource is referenced in a calendar template, a copy of the resource’s calendar is associated with the calendar template.
-If the working hours of the copied template change, those changes will not propagate to the calendar template.
+If the working hours of the copied template change, those changes don't propagate to the calendar template.

 You can now associate the work template with a project calendar template.

 ## Edit a project's calendar

 Once a project is saved, there are two ways to edit the project's calendar.
-First you can apply a new calendar template to the project by selecting the **Calendar** drop down menu on the ribbon and then selecting **Change Template**.
-This will open a dialog box where a new calendar template can be applied to the project.
+First you can apply a new calendar template to the project by selecting the **Calendar** drop-down menu on the ribbon and then selecting **Change Template**.
+This opens a dialog box where a new calendar template can be applied to the project.

 Alternatively, the work hours of the project can be directly edited by selecting the **Calendar** tab on the project entity.
-This tab displays the projects work hours calendar, and allows for edits to those work hours to be made directly.
-These edits can be applied to the project's work breakdown structure by selecting the **Calendar** drop down menu on the ribbon, and then selecting **Sync** from that menu.
+This tab displays the projects work hours calendar and allows for edits to those work hours to be made directly.
+These edits can be applied to the project's work breakdown structure by selecting the **Calendar** drop-down menu on the ribbon, and then selecting **Sync** from that menu.

 > [!NOTE]
-> When a project's calendar is changed, those changes will not propagate to the calendar template assigned to the project.
+> When a project's calendar is changed, those changes don't propagate to the calendar template assigned to the project.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]